 Sentence enhancement of 20 years in prison.

 Killing or Seriously Injuring Another with a Firearm:

 Sentence enhancement of 25 years to life in prison.

 Immigration Consequences of a Firearms Conviction

 Pursuant to Title 8 U.S. Code section 1227(a)(2)(C) “any alien who at any time after admission is convicted under any law of purchasing, selling, exchanging, using, owning, possessing, or carrying, or of attempting or conspiring to purchase, sell, offer for sale, exchange, use, own, possess, or carry, any destructive device in violation of any law is deportable”.
 This means that if you are not a U.S. citizen, any conviction pertaining to firearms will be considered grounds for deportation.
 Firearms convictions have serious immigration consequences, that is why it is crucial for you to hire an attorney who is both skilled in criminal defense and knowledgeable on the nuances of immigration implications.
 Our San Diego criminal defense firm has vast experience handling firearms cases with immigration ramifications, give us a call today so that we may begin preparing the best defense for your specific circumstances.

-Firearms sentencing enhancements under penal code section 12022 for firearm in commission of a crime can range anywhere from a year to a life in prison.
+Firearms sentencing enhancements under penal code section 12022 for firearm in commission of a crime can range anywhere from a year to life in prison.
 This prison term is in addition to the sentence that you will be facing if you are convicted of the underlying felony.
-You need a skilled criminal defense attorney who can attack the underlying felony and has experience with firearm enhancement laws.
+You need a skilled criminal defense attorney who can attack the underlying felony and has experience with firearm enhancement laws and federal crime defense.
 Do not allow yourself to become a victim of these harsh sentencing enhancements!
 At Monder Law Group we understand what is at stake, we will put our vast experience to work for you and commit ourselves to ensuring that your rights are protected at every stage of the criminal justice system.